woossi0/suite/docs/usermanual/source/processing/processes/vector/centroid.rst

 Description
 -----------

-The ``gs:Centroid`` process takes a feature collection and returns a point feature collection containing the centroids of the geometries of the input features.
+The ``vec:Centroid`` process takes a feature collection and returns a point feature collection containing the centroids of the geometries of the input features.
 Feature attributes names and values remain unchanged.

 The `centroid <http://en.wikipedia.org/wiki/Centroid>`_ of a geometry is defined for all geometry types (Point, Line and Polygon).
 It is equal to the geometric center of all points contained in the geometry.